-With Family Care, you will receive between £340 - £480/week per child.
+With Family Care, you will receive between £340 - £480/week for each child in your care.
 The variation depends on a number of factors such as the age and needs of the young person and the skills/experience of the foster family.

 We break our fostering allowance down into two parts; a boarding-out fee and a professional fee.
 The boarding-out fee is paid to cover the daily costs of caring for a young person.
 The professional fee is a payment made to recognise the skills of the carer and is based on the foster carer’s registration.

 Our professional fee has three grades (Band A, B and C) and foster carers move up the grades as their skills develop and they gain more experience.
 To reach the highest grade (Band C) you must complete our training programme culminating with a Level 3 Diploma for the Children’s and Young People’s Workforce.

 You will also receive up to 2-weeks annual leave payment every year.

 So, there you have it.
 These are the three questions we think you should always be asking when choosing a fostering agency.

 We hope this guidance has been helpful to you, and of course if you are thinking about becoming a foster carer we would like you to get in touch.
 We are a family-owned, deliberately small agency who prioritise children’s outcomes.
 No ifs, no buts.